roonyh/node-get-give/doc/post.md

 ### Comparison with Node.js module system

-Node.js module system is 100% equivalent to the module system I just built.
-That's because before building `node-get` here I peeked into Node.js source and inspected how it is implemented :)
+Node.js module system works very similar to the module system I just built.

-* Node.js module system reads new module using `fs.readFileSync` and uses `vm.runInThisContext` function just like the way we used it.
+* Node.js module system reads a new module using `fs.readFileSync` and executes its JavaScript using `vm.runInThisContext` just the way `node-get` does.

-* It also wraps JavaScript files inside a wrapperFunction to give them a local scope.
-In fact, this wrapper can be looked at using the "module" module.
+* It also wraps JavaScript files inside a [wrapperFunction](https://nodejs.org/api/modules.html#modules_the_module_wrapper) to give them a local scope.
+In fact, this wrapper can be looked at using the `module` module.
 Let me show.

 ```
 $ node